HEMP (Cannabis Sativa)

 Per hectar the yields in Finland range typically between 500–1 000 kg (depending on the soil type with large variance).
 Soft soil with organic matter is the best for hemp.

-Finnish hemp does not require, and it is not allowed to use, pesticides or herbicides since it does not have any pests and very little herbal diseases.
-Cold winter will clear the cultivated land from herbal diseases.
+Finland's arctic climatic conditions hemp does not need, and it is not allowed to use, pesticides or herbicides since it has almost no pests or herbal diseases.

 If you are interested in cultivating hemp as contact farmer, contact us.